-This two-year course is the equivalent of two A Levels and could be combined with other BTEC Nationals or A Levels, or non-qualification elements to support progression to specific job roles or to higher education courses in engineering.
+This two-year course is the equivalent of two A Levels and could be combined with other BTEC Nationals, A Levels, or other non-qualification elements to support progression to specific job roles or to higher education courses in engineering.

 The course is primarily theory based with practical experimentation, however some practical elements are included to give you a broad overview of manufacturing machines and principles.
 Engineering covers a variety of roles and it involves the application of scientific principles and practical knowledge to transform ideas and materials into products and systems safely and support them during their lifetime.
 This qualification has a focus on a broad range of engineering specialist areas.